Zoomdata/sample-app-mobile/README.md

 * Open the www/js/app.js file and set the "production" constant to "true" at the end of the file
 * Copy all contents of the www folder to your web server or follow normal instructions to deploy on GitHub Pages
 * Try it out!
-This application is currently deployed at http://demos.zoomdata.com/zd-mobile-app-02
+This application is currently deployed at http://demos.zoomdata.com/zd-mobile-app-02.
+Credentials: admin/Z00MDA1A